swaros/projector/README.md

 # Compilation on Linux
 ## Requirements
-* Mono (Debian based: sudo apt-get install mono-complete
+* Mono (Debian based: sudo apt-get install mono-complete monodevelop

 Open the project in monodevelop and compile it.